401(k) Deferral Deposit Deadlines

 It is really necessary to submit the correction to the DOL?

-Technically, the VFCP does not recognize self-correction.
-In other words, if you are following the letter of the law, you must submit the correction for approval.
-With that said, our experience has been that DOL auditors will often accept self-correction as long as the plan sponsor has followed all of the appropriate steps short of filing.
+Technically, the DOL does not recognize self-correction.
+In other words, if you are following the letter of the law, you must submit the correction for approval via VFCP.
+Since late deposits must be reported on the Form 5500, DOL does become aware of them.
+It has been our experience that those sponsors that choose not to submit via VFCP will eventually receive a letter from DOL "inviting" them to submit the correction for review and approval.
+Suffice it to say that is generally not an invitation that would be prudent to decline.
 Ultimately, it is a judgment call for each plan sponsor to decide whether they wish to file the correction via VFCP.

 Depositing the deferrals is self-explanatory, but how do I determine the missed investment gain?